-This is the expanded foods list for the Hcg Diet Plan.
+This is the modern, expanded foods list for the Hcg Diet Plan.
 These foods are all allowed on the original protocol.
-Learn more through our Guide to the Expanded Hcg Diet Foods List here.
+Learn more through our Guide to the Expanded Hcg Approved Foods List here.

-Very Lean Beef Foods Allowed on the HCG Diet (avg 152 calories) – Phase 2 and 3
+Very Lean Beef: Approved Protein for HCG Diet (avg 152 calories) – Permitted on Phase 2 and 3.

 - Lean Ground Beef (3.5 oz) – 150 calories, 93/97% Lean